El Paso, TX

 On one of my visits they did not have chai (the owner was not there and no one else could make it).
 Instead I had a fruit flavored iced tea that was very good and turned out to be much better than it sounded when they described it as “sweet tea.”
 When I had the chai on another visit I thought the flavor was not as good as the one at India Palace, but they give one free refill and I think this is a good drink to have with the meal.

 The positive about the buffet here is that almost everything has a really good flavor, and at least one or two of the items on each visit have been spicy enough for me.
 They do not have a problem with leaving the food sitting until it gets cold, and the price is good.
-For now I will probably always eat from the buffet until I can find something I like well enough to order from the menu.
+For now I will probably usually want to eat from the buffet.